20akshay00/godot-wii-input/docs/setup/connecting.rst

 One solution is to use Bluetooth passthrough devices such as the `Mayflash DolphinBar <https://www.mayflash.com/product/W010.html>`__ to bypass the OS’s default handling, allowing the process to work similarly to Linux.

-Alternatively, custom drivers like `WiiPair <https://github.com/jordanbtucker/WiiPair>`__ or `HID Wiimote <https://www.julianloehr.de/educational-work/hid-wiimote/>`__ can handle pairing correctly.
-Another reliable method is to pair the remote using the `Dolphin Emulator <https://github.com/dolphin-emu/dolphin>`__ with continuous scanning enabled, then close the emulator.
-Since the remote is already connected, calling :ref:`GDWiimoteServer.connect_wiimotes() <class_GDWiimoteServer_method_connect_wiimotes>` afterwards will detect it without requiring any additional button presses.
+Alternatively, custom drivers like `WiiPair <https://github.com/jordanbtucker/WiiPair>`__ or the one included with `Dolphin Emulator <https://github.com/dolphin-emu/dolphin>`__ (with continuous scanning enabled) can handle the pairing.
+There is an experimental feature in GDWiiInput to assist with pairing on Windows.
+By passing ``true`` to the optional ``pair`` argument of :ref:`GDWiimoteServer.initialize_connection() <class_GDWiimoteServer_method_initialize_connection>`, the server will manage pairing using `WiiPair <https://github.com/jordanbtucker/WiiPair>`__ before searching for remotes.
+However, this does not work consistently and sometimes requires restarting the game if the pairing fails continuously.
+If the connection is initialized without passing ``true``, the user must manually pair the Wiimote using one of the above options before :ref:`GDWiimoteServer.initialize_connection() <class_GDWiimoteServer_method_initialize_connection>` is called.

 Finding the connected Wiimotes
 ==============================